laguz/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Assignment

+Mess around with Docker and explore their documentation to learn the power and functionality of Docker containers.

+I encourage you to reference the Module 1 assignment and create more helper functions within a Docker container.
+Create an image from a Dockerfile that will download the necessary dependencies for your helper functions and be sure to use a different Operating System than the one you are currently using.

+You should follow this work flow in terms of creation: Dockerfile -> Image -> Container -> helper_functions.py

+*Stretch:*
-Install and run code from your `lambdata` package inside a Docker container.
+If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.
 This is a relatively simple baseline to support the variety of local workflows students will have.